pingcap/docs/pd-control.md

     >> scheduler config balance-hot-region-scheduler set max-peer-number 1000
     ```

-- `byte-rate-rank-step-ratio`, `key-rate-rank-step-ratio`, and `count-rank-step-ratio` respectively mean the step ranks of byte, key, and count.
-The rank step ratio decides the step when the rank is calculated. `great-dec-ratio` and `minor-dec-ratio` are used to determine the `dec` rank.
+- `byte-rate-rank-step-ratio`, `key-rate-rank-step-ratio`, `query-rate-rank-step-ratio`, and `count-rank-step-ratio` respectively mean the step ranks of byte, key, query, and count.
+The rank-step-ratio decides the step when the rank is calculated. `great-dec-ratio` and `minor-dec-ratio` are used to determine the `dec` rank.
 Usually, you do not need to modify these items.

     ```bash
     >> scheduler config balance-hot-region-scheduler set byte-rate-rank-step-ratio 0.05